 The water faucet, or shower is used to rub some of the paint off with water which gives it that aged look I love.

-One of my favorite tools in my process is my spray bottle and I use it often.
+One of my favorite tools is my spray bottle and I use it often.
 I also use textured cloth and sponges to create pattern.

 I like to make drawings of birds and sketch trees and images from nature and I implement those into my paintings.

-My sketchbook is near and I jot down words or phrases while working which helps me when I go to title my work.
-I want the viewer to make up their own story behind the painting, but a hint of it is given away in the title.
+My sketchbook is near and I jot down words or phrases while working which helps me when I’m thinking of a title for my work.
+I do want the viewer to make up their own story behind the painting, but I hint of it with the title of the piece.

 I’m drawn to titles that have a lyrical quality to them.

-A few favorite titles of my work are “Big Sun, Hidden Buddha,” “She Built Her Nest with Flowers and Bits of Sky” and “Red Dog Sleeps Under the Light of the Moon.”
+A few favorite titles of mine are “Big Sun, Hidden Buddha,” “She Built Her Nest with Flowers and Bits of Sky” and “Red Dog Sleeps Under the Light of the Moon.”

 • • • • • •